misssrakiep/shoes_api/README.md

  go to [nodemon](https://nodemon.io/) for more detail and how to install

 ## Issues
-There is no "GET" route for creating and posting shoes to the database[mongo]
+There is no "GET" route for creating and posting shoes to the database[Mongo]

  ### fork and cloning the Repository
  * fork the repository to your github